freebsd/freebsd-quarterly/2019q3/powerpc.md

 Key points:

- - powerpc64 src has been production-quality for over a year now.
+ - powerpc64 src on recent hardware has been production-quality for over a year now.

  - powerpc64 ports has been developer-quality for over 18 months now.